harrison542002/JobPortal/README.md

 ------------------

-# Features to be Highlight 🌟
+# Features to be Highlighted 🌟

 - Messaging System with Web Socket
 - Bulk email invitation with Gmail